Last updated: May 4, 2026

 - ☐ Power of attorney, guardianship papers, or decedent documents if you are filing for someone else

-- ☐ Bank information for direct deposit if you e-file
+- ☐ Bank information for direct deposit if you can e-file

 Reality checks before you apply

-Social Security can push one form over the limit but not another.
-Homestead counts 50% of Social Security and Supplemental Security Income.
-SAFESR counts 100%.
+- Social Security is counted differently.
+Homestead counts 50% of Social Security and SSI, except disability payments.
+SAFESR counts 100%, except disability payments.
 SVR generally does not include Social Security because it uses Kansas adjusted gross income.

-Turning 65 does not automatically unlock SVR.
-The base-year rule is stricter than many readers expect.
+- Turning 65 does not automatically unlock SVR.
+The base-year rule may push first eligibility to a later claim year.

-Local rebates often cover only part of the bill.
-A county or city rebate can help a lot, but it may not erase school-district or other local taxes.
+- Local rebates often cover only part of the bill.
+A county or city rebate may help, but it may not erase school-district or other local taxes.

 Common mistakes to avoid